 Disposing of medication (out of date, unwanted)

-As detailed above, all medication that is due to be disposed of for any reason will be returned to the pharmacy, this could be the responsibility of the service provider of family members.
+As detailed above, all medication that is due to be disposed of for any reason will be returned to the pharmacy, this could be the responsibility of the service provider or family members.
 Should medication be found on the floor or refused, it should be placed in a sealed envelope with the name of the medication (if known), the clients name along with the name of the person who found it, signed and dated.
 This would then be stored either within a locked medicine box or cupboard out of reach of the service user with a view to being returned to the pharmacy for disposal.
 It is important to consider the impact on the service user should they continue to refuse or dispose of medication and a review should always be considered if this continues.

 Appendix C: